1968 Lamborghini Miura P400 by Bertone

 Named for the legendary breed of Spanish fighting bulls that run Pamplona, the first-generation Miura P400 developed 350 horsepower and could reach 170 mph.
 It was built in a modest quantity of just 275 examples through 1970, when it was superseded by the upgraded P400 S. Though the Miura would become increasingly powerful with forthcoming iterations, none were as pure and novel as the original P400.
 It is, without exaggeration, one of the true paragons of sports car design, and a blue-chip collectible of unanimous merit.

-Although Zampolli is not an uncommon Italian name, it is nevertheless fair to speculate whether this might be Claudio Zampolli, the Lamborghini factory test engineer/driver who worked alongside Bob Wallace, and who eventually founded the Cizeta supercar concern.
+Although Zampolli is not an uncommon Italian name, it is nevertheless fair to speculate whether this car's original owner might have been Claudio Zampolli, the Lamborghini factory test engineer/driver who worked alongside Bob Wallace, and who eventually founded the Cizeta supercar concern.
 Zampolli also imported Lamborghinis to Southern California, which might explain how this car came into the possession of Rudi Klein by the late 1970s.
 While this is merely conjecture, we know that the Miura was on the premises of Porche Foreign Auto Wrecking by March 1978, as reflected by a handful of dated photo prints on file.
 By then painted in the current shade of bright aqua green, the Miura went into a period of extended storage no shorter than 46 years, from which it now finally emerges.

 Lamborghini collectors are therefore invited to consider the availability of the long-undocumented chassis number 3417, which promises to be an intriguing restoration project.
 The P400 desirably retains its matching-numbers V-12 engine, offering the perfect platform for a comprehensive refurbishment, for that caretaker seeking to steward an important ground-up rebuild.
 Once returned to its glorious authentic state, chassis number 3417 will assuredly receive a warm welcome at major Italian motoring events and concours d’elegance.